-Historically speaking the Dachshund is a scent hound used to hunt down foxes, badgers, rabbits and other tunneling animals.
-Packs of Dachshund were breed to hunt down a wild boar.
-However, today they are a popular household pet due to their small size, attractive looks, intelligence, character and most important of all, devotion to people.
+Historically speaking the Dachshund is a scent hound used to hunt down foxes, badgers, rabbits, and other tunneling animals.
+Packs of Dachshund were bred to hunt down a wild boar.
+However, today they are a popular household pet due to their small size, attractive looks, intelligence, character, and most important of all, devotion to people.

 Here are 8 interesting facts about the Dachshund breed:

 1. Did you know Dachshunds have 3 different coat types?